dynamsoft-docs/barcode-reader-docs/parameters/reference/barcode-width-range-array.md

 # BarcodeWidthRangeArray

-`BarcodeWidthRangeArray` is a parameter to specify the range of widths (in pixels) for barcodes searching and result filtering.
+`BarcodeWidthRangeArray` defines the range of widths (in pixels) for barcodes searching and result filtering.
 It is not set by default which means there is no limitation on the barcode widths.

 | Value Type | Value Range | Default Value | Template Structure Type |
 | ---------- | ----------- | ------------- | ----------------------- |